Wildlife Migration and Movement

 Central Oregon

 In central Oregon, mule deer and elk engage in a semi-annual migration between their winter range in the high desert and their summer range in the foothills of the Cascades.
-Deer and elk have been making this journey for thousands of years, long before the construction of highways 97 and 20 bisected their migration routes.
-This semi-annual event and local movement put animals on roads, which sometimes leads to vehicle collisions with consequences for both wildlife and people.
+Deer and elk have been making this journey for thousands of years; long before the construction of highway 97 and 20 bisected their migration routes.
+Migration events and local movement puts animals on roads which sometimes lead to vehicle collisions with consequences for both wildlife and people.

-• Several dedicated wildlife crossing structures have been built along 97 between Bend and Chemult but more are needed on Highways 97 and 20, and Century Drive to truly address the problem of wildlife-vehicle collisions in central Oregon.
+Several dedicated wildlife crossing structures have been built along Highway 97 between Bend and Chemult, but more are needed on Highways 97 and 20, and Century Drive to truly address the problem of wildlife-vehicle collisions in central Oregon.

 Lava Butte Wildlife Crossing Project

 Completed in 2012 on Highway 97, just south of Bend, the Lava Butte Project consists of two wildlife underpasses.
 Previously, this section of the highway was a hotspot for vehicle strikes.
-The underpasses have reduced wildlife-vehicle collisions by 90%.
+These underpasses have reduced wildlife-vehicle collisions by 90% within the project area.

 Gilchrist Wildlife Crossing Project

-Completed in 2022, further south on 97 near the town of Gilchrist, a wildlife undercrossing is reducing wildlife-vehicle collisions in an area that averages 50 vehicle strikes per year between milepost 177 and Gilchrist.
-Monitoring of the underpass using cameras is currently underway.
-ODOT anticipates results similar to those achieved by the Lava Butte project.
+Completed in 2022, further south on 97 near the town of Gilchrist, a wildlife undercrossing is reducing wildlife-vehicle collisions in a seven-mile stretch of highway that averages 50 vehicle strikes per year.
+Monitoring of this underpass, with motion-detecting cameras, is currently underway.

-Bend to Suttle (B2S) Lake Wildlife Crossing Initiative
+Bend to Suttle (B2S) Lake Wildlife Passage Initiative

-• The Foundation is the fiscal sponsor of the B2S Wildlife Crossing Coalition, a group formed to address wildlife-vehicle collisions along Highway 20 between Suttle Lake and Bend.
+The Foundation is the fiscal sponsor for the B2S Wildlife Crossing Coalition, a group formed to address wildlife-vehicle collisions along Highway 20 between Suttle Lake and Bend.

-• This section of highway has the highest frequency of wildlife-vehicle collisions anywhere in Oregon with 350-600 deer and elk struck and killed by vehicles every year.
+This section of highway has the highest frequency of deer and elk wildlife-vehicle collisions anywhere in Oregon, with 350-600 animals killed by vehicles every year.

-• The Coalition, with partial funding support from our Watch for Wildlife Fund, is currently conducting a wildlife crossing mitigation analysis of this Highway 20 corridor with conceptual designs for a minimum of three crossing structures expected by Fall 2024.
+With partial funding support from our Watch for Wildlife Fund, a wildlife crossing mitigation analysis and conceptual design for four preferred crossing locations were recently completed.

 NE Oregon